divnix/digga/doc/api-reference.md

 *_Type_*:
-list of path to a modules or anything convertible to it or path convertible to it
+list of valid modules or anything convertible to it

 *_Default_*